 - Video Source: Mediasite has the potential to "switch" between multiple sources of video while recording a live presentation.
 This feature is not active for Ross.

 - Help: Opens a "support" channel or a link to "documentation."
-You may find the documentation helpful, however for support it's best to start with the Ross Helpdesk instead.
+You may find the documentation helpful, however for support it's best to start with the Ross Classroom Support instead.

 Commit Jobs (located far right): Because "committing" an editing presentation (as described above) takes time, this shows a progress bar and estimated time to completion.